 - They are less messy because they are small enough to be popped into your mouth whole.

 - There are fewer calories in each one because they are smaller...A bonus!

 - 1 cup unsalted butter, at room temperature

 - 2 teaspoons vanilla extract

-- 3/4 cup powdered sugar for rolling the cookies
+- ½ cup powdered sugar for rolling the cookies, or more, if needed

 - With your mixer on high speed beat together the butter, powdered sugar and vanilla until creamy and light yellow in color.